 Why are my bills so high?
 How much does electricity cost in Alberta?

-Residential and small business consumers with the regulated rate option (RRO) won’t pay more than 6.8 cents until May 2021 because of the Alberta electricity price cap.
-However, consumers under floating-rate plans, especially large consumers of electricity, have seen considerable spikes in their bills in the first months of 2019.
+Until October 31, 2019, residential and small business consumers with the regulated rate option (RRO) wouldn’t pay more than 6.8 cents per kWh because of the Alberta electricity price cap.
+However, the price cap on regulated electricity rates was scrapped by the government this fall as part of the new provincial budget proposed by Premier Jason Kenney.
+Also, consumers under floating-rate plans, especially large consumers of electricity, have seen considerable spikes in their bills for most of the months in 2019.

 If you’re currently under a variable-rate contract in Alberta (be it residential or commercial), there is a lot you can do to mitigate the impact of electricity price increases, whether you live in Edmonton, Calgary, Sherwood Park, Lloydminster, Chestermere, Airdrie, Leduc, Fort Saskatchewan or any other city, town or village in Alberta.